Redistricting

 Our updated Land Use Bylaw [pdf] outlines the process fully!

-Upon receiving a completed application, the Planning Division will circulate, evaluate, and make a recommendation regarding your proposal.
+Upon receiving a completed application, the Planning & Development department will notify the public, evaluate and make a recommendation regarding your proposal.

 Following review, Planning staff will present the application for First Reading to Council.
 Following First Reading, a public hearing will be held to give the applicant and the public the opportunity to provide comments on the application.
 Second and third reading are held after the public, often on the same day.
 The application is deemed approved by Council after the third reading.